How does JUNO use biometrics?

 Biometrics once stolen cannot be altered because they are inherent to the user.
 Therefore, JUNO only leverages biometrics stored locally on the device and only for user convenience.

 Does IDEE collect personally identifiable information?

 IDEE does not collect any user information.
-The user email address is encrypted and then stored.
+Only a salted hash of the user email address is stored.
 Additionally, only the sorted hash of the answers to the security questions are stored.

 What happens if IDEE’s servers are hacked?

 IDEE cannot access any user credentials because the credentials are encrypted and the encryption key is stored on the user wearable.
 Credentials are only accessible by the user.

 What happens if someone steals the JUNO wearable?